Thankfully, many simple yet effective treatments for instant plantar fasciitis relief can be done almost anywhere, anytime.

 If you spend a lot of time on your feet, you’ll want to use orthotic inserts to cushion your feet and reduce pain while you walk.
 Heel Seats are inserts made specifically for plantar fasciitis and raise the foot’s arch to the optimal position to relieve pain from heel spurs, as well as targeting pressure points in the foot for rapid pain relief.
 The best part about this treatment is that it works while you walk or stand!
 No need to stop what you’re doing.

-If you spend a lot of your day sitting, you can also use a Sock Splint to keep your foot gently stretched and relieve pain while you send emails, read a book, watch TV, or rest on the couch.
-Many people with plantar fasciitis choose to tag-team orthotic inserts and sock splints throughout the day, whenever they will be resting or standing/walking.
-Many podiatrists recommend these softer sock splints instead of bulkier night splints since they are easier and more comfortable to wear consistently—which is key to success in healing!
+If you spend a lot of your day sitting, you can also use a Night Splint to keep your foot gently stretched and relieve pain while you send emails, read a book, watch TV, or rest on the couch.
+Many people with plantar fasciitis choose to tag-team orthotic inserts and night splints throughout the day and night, whenever they will be resting or standing/walking.
+Many podiatrists recommend these splints since consistency is one of the biggest factors in success when it comes to recovering from heel pain(White, 2009)

 7. Try TENs Therapy

-TransCutaneous Electrical Nerve Stimulation, or TENS therapy, is a relatively new treatment for plantar fasciitis that stimulates the nerves in the feet with small doses of electrical current to improve blood flow and interrupt the body’s signals for pain.
+Transcutaneous Electrical Nerve Stimulation, or TENS therapy, is a relatively new treatment for plantar fasciitis that stimulates the nerves in the feet with small doses of electrical current to improve blood flow and interrupt the body’s signals for pain.
 Some TENS devices look like a pair of sandals that you can slip onto your feet beneath your desk at work, while you sit on the couch at home, or even while you are lying in bed first thing in the morning.
-Other TENS units look like a small cell phone, with attached electrodes that can be placed on different parts of the foot.
+Other TENS units look like small cellphones, with attached electrodes that can be placed on different parts of the foot.

 8. Strengthen Your Feet With a Washcloth

 One of the easiest ways to stretch your feet is with a simple washcloth.
 You can bring this washcloth with you to work, or keep one on your nightstand at home for a simple, fast pain-relief method any time!
 Simply sit on a chair or your bed, and put the washcloth on the floor in front of your feet.
 Then, using only your toes, attempt to pull the washcloth underneath your feet.
-(Watch this video to see the process).
+Watch this video to see the process:

 This deceptively simple exercise strengthens and builds weak muscles in the feet that contribute to plantar fasciitis.
 Make sure you do this stretch with both feet, not just one!